cabforum/servercert/docs/BR.md

    i. implemented a procedure to verify the identity of the Applicant in accordance with [Section 3.2](#32-initial-identity-validation) and [Section 7.1.2](#712-certificate-content-and-extensions);
    ii. followed the procedure when issuing the Certificate; and iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement;
+5. **Subscriber Agreement**: That,
+    i. the Subscriber has been provided with the most current version of the Subscriber Agreement;
-5. **Subscriber Agreement**: That, if the CA and Subscriber are not Affiliated, the Subscriber and CA are parties to a legally valid and enforceable Subscriber Agreement that satisfies these Requirements, or, if the CA and Subscriber are the same entity or are Affiliated, the Applicant Representative acknowledged the Terms of Use;
+   ii. the applicable Subscriber Agreement is the Subscriber Agreement that was accepted when the Certificate was issued; and iii. if the CA and Subscriber are not Affiliated, the Subscriber and CA are parties to a legally valid and enforceable Subscriber Agreement that satisfies these Requirements, or, if the CA and Subscriber are the same entity or are Affiliated, the Applicant Representative has accepted the Subscriber Agreement;
 6. **Status**: That the CA maintains a 24 x 7 publicly-accessible Repository with current information regarding the status (valid or revoked) of all unexpired Certificates; and
 7. **Revocation**: That the CA will revoke the Certificate for any of the reasons specified in these Requirements.